NamanBharsakale/mountreach-android-intern/README.md

 All tasks are documented clearly and organized inside the repository.
 Each task includes code snippets, folder structure references, screenshots, and brief explanations.

+> 📱 The app **Epic Verse** is currently a locally run Android application and has not been deployed.

 📌 **See the `TASKS.md` file** for a complete list of tasks, progress, and detailed tracking.

 ```bash